abbasizadeh/Git-Guide/README.md

 # GitHub
-git clone https://github.com/abbasizadeh/Git.git  --> downloading a repo from github into your local computer
+- git clone https://github.com/abbasizadeh/Git.git  --> downloading a repo from github into your local computer

-origin: The file that is cloned or download from a site like github is called origin,
+What is origin: The file that is cloned or download from a site like github is called origin,
         So if you make a change in the downloaded file and write 'git status command' you will receive this message: Your branch is ahead of 'origin/main' by 1 commit.

-git push origin master/main  --> pushing master (local) into origin (github.com)
+- git push origin master/main  --> pushing master (local) into origin (github.com)

-git pull origin master/main  --> downloading from origin (github.com) into the master (local).
+- git pull origin master/main  --> downloading from origin (github.com) into the master (local).

 # Conflict
 When a part of a file is chaged/modified by two poeple at a same time, git cannot execute the push/pull comands, this is called confilict.